 The Napoleon cat, also known as the “Rug Hugger,” features a whimsical baby-doll face, a plush silky coat, and a low-slung Dachshund-like body.
 These cats bring an immediate smile to your face and capture your heart with their unique charm.
 Napoleons are a hybrid cat breed—a mix of Persian and Munchkin, which is another short-legged breed.
-They combine the older traditional “doll-faced” Persian look with the short legs of the Munchkin and come in all colors of the cat rainbow, and with both long and short coats.
+Combining the older traditional “doll-faced” Persian look with the short legs of the Munchkin, these cats come in a multitude of colors with both long and short coats.
 The Napoleon is still in the early stages of its development as a breed.
 Both short and long-legged kittens may appear in any litter.
-The long-legged cats cannot be shown, but they make wonderful, charming pets too.
+The long-legged cats cannot be shown, but they still make wonderfully charming pets.

-The Napoleon shares its history with that of the Persian, which has been a part of the cat fancy from its beginnings in the late 19th century, and with the modern Munchkin whose roots go back to 1983, when a woman named Sandra Hockendal rescued a pregnant cat with short legs.
+The Napoleon shares its history with that of the Persian, which has been a part of cat fancy from its beginnings in the late 19th century.
+It also shares its history with the modern Munchkin whose roots go back only to 1983, when a woman named Sandra Hockendal rescued a pregnant cat with short legs.
 Some of the resultant kittens had short legs too, and Sandra's Louisiana plantation became the base of a population of short-legged cats that resulted from a dominant dwarfism gene—“Munchkinism.”
 TICA (The International Cat Association) recognized the Munchkin for registration status in 1994 and for Championship status, after years of careful monitoring for good health, in May of 2003.

 In 1996, Joe Smith started crossbreeding Munchkins with the Persian Breed Group (which included Persians, Himalayans, and even Exotic Shorthairs).
-Joe was a breeder of Basset Hounds, a low-slung breed of dog, and he became intrigued with the Munchkin and its genetics.
+Joe was a breeder of Basset Hounds, a lowslung breed of dog, and he became intrigued with the Munchkin and its genetics.
 He wanted to create a breed that would have universal appeal whether the cat had the signature short legs or the longer legs of the non-standard version.
-Joe decided to call his new breed the Napoleon after Napoleon Bonaparte, who was very short of stature.
-The Persians used were the so-called doll faced Persians which had a longer nose than the modern Persian and a very open sweet expression.
+Joe decided to call his new breed the Napoleon after Napoleon Bonaparte, who was famously short in stature.
+The Persians used were the so-called doll-faced Persians which have a longer nose than the modern Persian and a very open, sweet expression.

-Not wanting to copy-cat the Persians, Joe opted to craft the breed standard to aim for the look of the "old-fashioned Persian faces of years ago" instead of the pekinese-faced snubbed nosed Persians of today.
-There were other reasons for this chosen mix; the Persian breed is known for its gentle loving nature, so by avoiding the extreme peke-faced Persian breeding, the Napoleons would be opting for a healthier breed, plus there is a huge following of the old-timey Persians by people who love and prefer that sweet expression yet find it difficult to find in contemporary Persians.
+Not wanting to “copy-cat” the Persians, Joe opted to craft the breed standard to aim for the look of the "old-fashioned Persian faces of years ago" instead of the pekingese-faced, snubbed-nosed Persians of today.
+There were other reasons for this chosen mix.
+The Persian breed is known for its gentle loving nature, so by avoiding the extreme peke-faced Persian breeding, the Napoleons would be striving for a healthier genetic diversity.
+Plus, there is a huge following of the Persians of old by people who love and prefer that sweet expression yet find it difficult to find it in contemporary Persians.

 It takes a long time and a lot of hard work to develop a new breed and there are often frustrations and complications along the way with both the development and the process to get a new breed accepted.
-In 2008, Joe moved on to other projects and other Napoleon breeders assumed the energy to continue the drive towards full recognition.
+In 2008, Joe moved on to other projects and other Napoleon breeders assumed the responsibility of continuing the drive toward full recognition.
 When the breed was presented to the TICA board in September 2011, the Napoleon reached the coveted next step of Preliminary New Breed, and could begin showing in that class at shows effective May 2012.

-The Napoleon is a gentle, extremely affectionate and people-oriented cat.
-They have the gentleness of the Persian and the energy and curiosity of the Munchkin.
-Their big eyes in their sweet faces give them a look of complete innocence, while their inquisitiveness gets them into all kinds of minor trouble!
-While gentle, they are also self-starting when it comes to activity and, like the Munchkin, can navigate the curves of their self-defined race-track for the day at breakneck speed.
+The Napoleon is a gentle, extremely affectionate and personable cat.
+They have the sweetness of the Persian yet the energy and curiosity of the Munchkin.
+Their big eyes in their delicate faces give them a look of complete innocence, while their inquisitiveness gets them into all kinds of mischief!
+While mild-tempered, they are also compulsive when it comes to activity and, like the Munchkin, can negotiate the curves of their self-assigned race-track of the day at breakneck speed.

 Napoleons are known for their “prairie dog” perch—standing at attention on their hind legs.
 Their small legs do not limit their mobility at all, but may create a little bit of a waddle when they walk.
-Napoleons are a people-pleasing breed with an even-tempered, sweet, loving disposition.
-They are lively and active without being overly so, and they love to lie at rest in your arms.
+Napoleons are a sensitive breed with a pleasant disposition.
+They are lively and active without being overly so, and they love to relax at rest in your arms.

-In appearance, the first thing you notice is the sweet face and the second the short legs.
+When observing this cat, the first thing you notice is the sweet face; the second, its short legs.
 While derived from the Persian and the Munchkin, the Napoleon is a distinct breed with its own characteristic look.
-The head is round and has great big eyes, which may be blue or green, and has a longer nose more like the traditional Persians of days of old.
-The standard Napoleon has short legs but the non-standard version with the long legs still has the same distinctive features in the head and there is no mistaking the fact that it is a Napoleon.
+The head is round and has great big eyes, which may be blue or green, and has a longer nose more like the traditional Persians of yesteryear.
+The standard Napoleon has short legs but the non-standard version with long legs retains the same distinctive features of the head and there is no mistaking the fact that it is a Napoleon.

 Round is the word most associated with the breed.
-The round head has a shape like a pie-plate and big round eyes like marbles are set into it.
+The round head has a shape like a pie-plate and big round eyes like marbles.
 Round cheeks, round top head, round muzzle.
 The ears are medium to small and also contribute to the round look of the head.
 The nose has a slight change of direction often referred to as a ski jump nose, meaning it tips up ever so slightly at the end.
-All of which combine to present the very sweet innocent look of the breed.
+All of these features combine to present the very endearing, cherubic look of the breed.

-Knowing that there were many followers of the old-timey Persians who longed for that old-fashioned "look", it seemed to be a good match-up and time has proven it so.
-Between the sweet opened wide-eyed expression and those cute little legs, Napoleons have been become quite popular despite the struggles to gain championship status within TICA.
+Since there were many followers of the original Persians who longed for that old-fashioned "look," the recent development of this breed has resulted in great appeal.
+Between the angelic, wide-eyed expression and those cute little legs, Napoleons have been become quite popular despite the struggles to gain championship status within TICA.

 The Napoleon Cat’s most important characteristic is its short legs, which is the gene inherited from the Munchkin.
-It is a very small cat (four to seven pounds).
+It is a relatively small cat (four to seven pounds).
 It has a plush coat that can be either short or long.
 Another important trait is that its skin and coat can hold up to six hairs in one hair follicle, which is why it feels so plush.
 It has a medium-length tail, short white whiskers, and pointed ears with slightly rounded tips.
-It comes in an array of colors and patterns, usually in either solid or bicolor, in colors including smoke, gray, black, fawn, brown, chestnut, orange, red, and white.
+It comes in an array of colors and patterns, usually solid or bicolor, which include smoke, gray, black, fawn, brown, chestnut, orange, red, and white.

-The Napoleon has very few health issues, but some can be prone to polycyctic kidney disease, which it inherited from the Persian.
-However, due to its straight rather than “squashed-in” nose, it is not prone to any mucus-related issues, as contemporary Persians are.
+The Napoleon has very few health issues, but some can be prone to polycystic kidney disease, which it inherited from the Persian.
+However, due to its straight rather than “squashed-in” nose, it is not prone to the typical respiratory issues common in Persians.
 These cats need only a moderate amount of grooming.
 Shorthairs should be brushed once a week, while longhairs should be brushed about twice a week, to keep them in tip-top shape, and to give both you and them a lot of pleasure!